-This heavily revised fourth generation RAV4 gets a smarter look than before - and in particular, a sharper front end.
-The upper grille is more slender and is flanked by restyled halogen or LED headlamps with integrated LED daytime running lights.
-The middle grille has been made wider and the lower, trapezoidal grille has been made significantly larger.
-Inside, the cabin still doesn't have a truly premium brand feel but it has been tidied up quite a lot.
-The instrument binnacle, the centre console and the gearshift surround get a slightly smarter look.
-Plus the centre console has been redesigned to accommodate the latest Toyota Touch 2 infotainment system touchscreen.
+This heavily revised fourth generation RAV4 got a smarter look back in 2016 - and in particular, a sharper front end.
+That did a lot for its appearance, the slender upper grille these days flanked by halogen or LED headlamps with integrated LED daytime running lights.
+Inside, the cabin still doesn't have a truly premium brand feel, but it does now look decently inviting.
+The instrument binnacle, the centre console and the gearshift surround all have a nicer feel than earlier models could provide.
+Plus the centre console has been neatly designed to accommodate the intuitive Toyota Touch 2 infotainment system touchscreen.

 Otherwise, things are much as they were in the original version of this MK4 model.
 All the instrument and switchgear is backlit in cool blue and the dash features strong upper and lower beams, interrupted by a curved, metal-finished spar to frame the instrument binnacle, steering wheel and driver's footwell.
 The front-to-rear seat couple distance remains a best-in-class 970mm.
 Combined with a thinner front seatback design, this increases rear legroom.
 Thanks to Toyota's Easy Flat system, the rear seats can be quickly and easily folded flat (the seats dividing 60:40) and each section can be reclined independently.
 The load space is long, increasing capacity to 547-litres, and there's also a 100-litre undertray.